Fly Casting Definitions, Glossary & Terminology

 A form of sweep used for manipulating the fly line in air or water that usually creates slack or removes slack in order to achieve the desired result with line layout.
 Used for placement of line position that typically takes place after RSP.

-The fly dragging at a minute different speed and direction from the currents because the tippet of the leader has increased tension (also called hidden drag).
+The fly drags at a minute different speed and direction from the currents because the tippet of the leader has increased tension (also called hidden drag).

 Measures the resistance of a material to elastic deformation under load.
 Fly rods resistant to bending (stiffness) while performing the cast (load).